How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Preliminaries

 Instead of using this model, we extract predictive information from three sources of data.
 First, we will use the current observation, $y_i$, at some time $i$.
 For example, when a car is at the edge of the track, it has a higher probability of being unsafe in the next few steps.
 Second, past observations $y_{i-m+1},\dots, y_i$ provide dynamically useful features that can only be extracted from time series, such as the speed and direction of motion.
 For example, just before a car enters a turn, the sequence of past observations implicitly informs how hard it will be to remain safe.
 Third, not only do observations inform safety, but so do the controller's past/present outputs $\imgcontroller(y_{i-m+1},\dots, y_i)$.
 For instance, if by mid-turn the controller has not changed the steering angle, it may be less likely to navigate this turn safely.

 Our goal is to predict the system's safety $\safeprop (x_{i+k})$ at time $i+k$ given a series of $m$ observations $\mathbf y_i=(y_{i-m+1},...,y_i)$.
 This sequence of observations does not, generally, determine the true state $x_i$ (e.g., when $m=1$, function \obsmodel may not be invertible).
 This leads to \emph{partial state observability}, which we model stochastically.
 Specifically, we say that from the predictor's perspective, $x_i$ is drawn from some belief distribution $\mathcal{D}_{\mathbf y_i}$.
 This induces a distribution of subsequent trajectories and transforms future safety $\safeprop (x_{i+k})$ into a Bernoulli random variable.
-As a result, we will be interested in estimating the conditional probability $P(\safeprop (x_{i+k}) \mid \mathbf y_i)$ and providing an error bound on our estimates.
+Therefore, we will estimate the conditional probability $P(\safeprop (x_{i+k}) \mid \mathbf y_i)$ and provide an error bound on our estimates.
 Note that process noise in $f_d$ and measurement noise in $f_o$ are orthogonal to the issue of partial observability; nonetheless, both of these noises are supported by our approach and would be treated as part of the stochastic uncertainty in the future $\safeprop$.
 To sum up the above, we arrive at the following problem description.

 \begin{problem*}[Calibrated safety prediction] Given horizon $k>0$, confidence $\alpha \in (0, 0.5)$, and observations $\mathbf y_i$ from some system $s$ with unknown \dynmodel and \obsmodel, estimate future safety chance $P(\safeprop(x_{i+k})\mid \mathbf y_i)$ and provide an upper bound for the estimation error that holds in at least $1-\alpha$ cases. \end{problem*}